 2. Click on "Style" and increase the Height

-Section 2: Creating a Channel Performance Overview Report
+Section 2: Create a Channel Performance Overview Report

 In the first section here, we will begin with creating a top-level channel performance overview report.